 Service professionals include any individual who is not a PE investor, corporate acquirer/c-level executive, or investment banker.
 If you are a service provider you need to:

-identify a new private equity or corporate buyer that you are joining (this excludes someone joining during enrollment to ACGU) with,
+identify a new private equity, investment banker or corporate buyer that you are joining (this excludes someone joining during enrollment to ACGU) with,

 have both parties complete an online application

 email both names to Stephanie McAlaine, Executive Director at firstname.lastname@example.org

 If requirements are met, ACG will approve both membership applications and each new member will receive log in and password information.

 Annual membership dues for ACG Philadelphia are $425 per person and all memberships are offered on an individual basis.

 If you are unclear what we mean by corporate or private equity members, please view the descriptions below for further clarification.